Area and volume as emergent phenomena from entangled qubits: Multilinear Polynomials

+can be constructed.
 Then, for each bilinear polynomial \eqref{bl1} a two-qubit state \eqref{c1A1} can be constructed.
-In particular, a non-factorable bilinear polynomial can be related to entangled two qubit and some phenomena such as teleportation can be modelled with multilinear polynomials \cite{Yo}.\\
+In particular, a non-factorable bilinear polynomial can be related to entangled two qubit.
+In fact, teleportation can be modelled with multilinear polynomials \cite{Yo}.\\

 Notice that if the equation

 is satisfied, the state \eqref{c1A1} is normalized. \\

 In general, a multilinear polynomials of $n$ variables can be written as sum of $2^{n}$ terms, like